pelican-eggs/eggs/game_eggs/steamcmd_servers/satisfactory/README.md

 ```
 /home/container/.config/Epic/FactoryGame/Saved/SaveGames/server
 ```
-^Note: A manually uploaded save will only load if it is (a.) loaded manually via the "Manage Saves" tab in-game, (b.) it is the only save file present, or (c.) its existing session name (not its file name) matches the existing save's session name *and* has the most recent time stamp.^
+*Note: A manually uploaded save will only load if it is (a.) loaded manually via the "Manage Saves" tab in-game, (b.) it is the only save file present, or (c.) its existing session name (not its file name) matches the existing save's session name *and* has the most recent time stamp.*

 If you have forgotten your administrator password or would generally like to reset your server as if it were new, you can delete the following file:
 ```